about

 Statement

-My work explores repetition as a soothing mechanism, reframing the “mindless” or “worthless” action as one of meditation and care.
-Why use such strenuous techniques as weaving, embroidery, and screen printing when machines have been created to accelerate these processes?
-Employing both visual and tactile iteration, my work highlights organization and structure as a way to navigate the vastness of the unknown.
+My artwork explores repetition as a soothing mechanism, reframing the “mindless” action as one of introspection and care.
+Despite the machines that accelerate such processes, my practice hinges on labor-intensive practices like weaving, embroidery, and screenprinting.
+Employing both visual and tactile iteration, my work utilizes organization and structure to navigate the vastness of the unknown.

-While the physical procedures behind printmaking are reiterative, visual repetition also emphasizes different aspects of the iterative process.
-My prints investigate everyday household items such as hotel furniture, old socks, and fridge magnets, examining the memories and associations these symbols might hold.
-Not only does my work touch on these inanimate beings, but I also work with images of common–yet underappreciated–lives of animals like pigeons, cows, and squirrels.
-Often, my print work references the loss of innocence that occurs through the evolution of these symbols’ meanings.
+Printmaking finds a place in my practice through both physical and visual repetition.
+I examine everyday household items such as hotel furniture, old socks, and fridge magnets, investigating the potent memories and associations these symbols have acquired over time.
+Often, my print work references the loss of innocence that occurs alongside this evolution.
 Whether executed digitally or by hand, the creation of each print brings me closer to understanding these relationships while also facilitating mass dissemination.
+My fiber and printmaking practices are continuously evolving and intermingling, revealing new connections between recurring visual and tangible motifs.